orbitmines/archive/projects/existing-abstract-models/Category Theory.md

 - [ ] 'Is accessible/nonaccessible' generalizable to the frame and directoinality?

-- [ ] What other implementations of category theory are there apart from [[Jonathan Gorard]]'s [[Categorica]]?

 - Temporal history of usages replacing testing/changes made in functionality assuming the memory capacicity is consistent in some nontrivial way./ (alluding to the directinoality of ignorant morphisms in a category)

 - [ ] direction on intial & each terminal as both continuation and reference to instantiation at all the extremes

-Following some difficulties in communicating the ideas expressed in this paper to [[Jonathan Gorard]], I decided to compile its ideas to other academic fields..

-- Identity arrow // Self-loop // Binary Superposition (Hyperedge)
 - Opposite dual / Initial/terminal? / Needs a direction in which the opposite
--

 - [ ] How to make this idea more clear of ignorantly selecting the frame/node.
 In order to equivalate them, the direction needs to be present.
 (Now this doesn't necessarily need to be directly accessilbe at any level of description, but the direction which would turn into that if explored (as a temporal direction, needs to be there))